Bicycle Car Accident Insurance Claim: What You Need To Know

 In Michigan, in order to be able to recover for pain and suffering compensation – which is also called “noneconomic loss” damages – against an at-fault, negligent driver, the bicyclist must first be able to show that as a result of his or her bike accident-related injuries the bicyclist has suffered a “serious impairment of body function.”

-Who pays for pain and suffering compensation in a bicycle car accident insurance claim?
+Who pays for pain and suffering compensation in a bicycle car accident insurance claim in Michigan?

 Pain and suffering compensation as well as excess medical expenses and lost wages and other economic damages will generally be paid through the liability coverage of the at-fault driver’s third-party car insurance or the bicyclist’s uninsured motorist coverage or underinsured motorist coverage.